Los Angeles Times, April 23, 2013

 The U.S. attorney in Boston said the Justice Department was invoking a "public safety exception" to the Miranda rule that in most cases requires police to advise suspects in custody of their right to remain silent and their right to an attorney.
 Under the exception, announced in a 1984 Supreme Court decision, police may forgo reading a suspect his rights in the interests of public safety -- and if the suspect then makes an incriminating statement, it can be used at trial.

-In that case, police asked a suspected rapist who had entered a supermarket where his gun was, and the suspect said it was "over there."
-The court allowed the use of that statement even though the suspect hadn’t been advised of his rights because police were motivated by a desire to protect shoppers and employees from being harmed by the weapon.
+In that case, police asked a suspected rapist who had entered a supermarket where his gun was, and the suspect said it was "over there.

 It would have been a legitimate use of the public safety exception in the Boston case if law enforcement officials had refrained from reading Tsarnaev his rights only for as long as it took to establish whether other bombs had been planted. ...